Attachment Test: What It Really Measures and How to Interpret Your Results

 1. The Four Basic Attachment Styles

-Attachment theory, initially structured by John Bowlby and validated empirically by Mary Ainsworth, defines four fundamental patterns of relationships:
+Attachment theory, initially structured by John Bowlby and expanded through Mary Ainsworth's observational work, describes several fundamental relationship patterns:

 • Secure Attachment: Characterized by the capacity to give and receive affection openly and in a balanced way.
 People with this style trust the availability of the other and do not fear intimacy or independence.